Loszii/chess/README.md

-For this project I will be trying to learn C++ by recreating the game of chess.
-I am doing this mostly to learn the syntax as this will be my first project in C++.
+For this project I will be trying to learn C/C++ by recreating the game of chess.
+I am doing this mostly to learn the syntax as this will be my first project in C/C++.
+This project was made possible using the raylib library.